k78ma/quartz/content/3B/ELEC 3200/Pole Placement.md

 ---
-title: Controller Design
+title: Pole Placement
 tags:
   - elec3200
-date: 2025-04-06
+date: 2025-09-24
-aliases:
-  - controller design
-  - pole placement
+aliases: pole placement
 ---
 **Stabilizing controller design:** Given the plant $P(s)$, design the controller $C(s)$ so that the closed-loop system is internally stable.